 If you want to open the actual Appearance panel, you can as well.
-See the hidden menu (three dots) on the bottom right corner?
+See the hidden menu (three dots) in the bottom right corner.
 If you click that, the panel will show.

 You can also open the Appearance panel from the overhead menu Window > Appearance.

 The options on the panel changes depending on whether you have text or path selected.

 The Appearance Panel shows attributes of selected objects, including text and path.
 Here’s a quick guide on how to adjust appearance attributes in Adobe Illustrator.

 So what’s the use of the Appearance panel in Illustrator?

 If you’re looking at the Appearance panel from Properties, whether you select text or path, it displays three main attributes: Stroke, Fill, and Opacity.
 You can also see an effect button (fx) where you can apply effects to the selected object.

 However, you’re working directly on the Appearance panel.
 The attributes are different.